dirkgroenen/mopidy-mopify/README.md

 - **Create and edit Spotify playlists**.
 - Start music stations from artists, albums, tracks, playlists or your personal tasteprofile.

 At the moment Mopify is developed to work in combination with Mopidy-Spotify only.
-Based on Mopify's popularity this may change in the future.
+Depending on Mopify's popularity this may change in the future.

 ![http://i.imgur.com/BTlAGEf.jpg](http://i.imgur.com/BTlAGEf.jpg)